chengcailiu/LuCaFound/pretrain/README.md

 - `label_text` provides the 20-class supervision labels
 - `report_text` provides the original report text for text encoding

-## Release Notes

-This repository has been cleaned for an initial public release:

-- non-essential generated artifacts are excluded from version control
-- single-process training defaults are fixed for local debugging
-- dataset text filename handling is more robust across common naming conventions
-- a minimal smoke test is included for quick verification

-## Before Publishing

-- choose and add a `LICENSE` file
-- remove the local `bert-base-uncased/` directory if you do not want to ship model files
-- replace placeholder paper metadata with the final citation information if needed

-## Notes For Public Release

-- `bert-base-uncased/` is large and usually does not need to be committed if users can download it themselves.
-- Check carefully before publishing any example data, pretrained weights, or private metadata.
-- If you plan to open-source the repository formally, consider adding a `LICENSE` file and a paper citation section after confirming the license you want to use.

 ## Contact

 If you use this repository for academic research, please cite the corresponding paper when it is available.
+If you have any questions or need assistance, please contact out to us (shuo_wang@buaa.edu.cn or chengcailiu@buaa.edu.cn).